DylanFarge/PEP/README.md

 1. Sunlearn was updated: Change group file support from xlsx to csv.
 1. Add a config file for CLI usage.
 1. Perhaps move GUI from Tkinter to Plotly Dash due to better support for data visualization and version control.
+1. Add a field to ignore certain groups (such as Admin, as to not bloat the output file).
 ---